Formerly called 'The Alpine Walking Track', the 'Australian

 no major facilities.

 The track essentially follows the crest of the alpine range (the alps) from southern Victoria through to the Australian Capital Territory (ACT).
-On the way it crosses all the highest mountain regions from the Baw Baw Plateau, the Mt Howitt area, the Bogong High Plains, the Cobberras then the Kosciuszko National Park and finally into the Namadgi National Park near Canberra.
+On the way it crosses all the highest mountain regions from the Baw Baw Plateau, the Mt Howitt area, the Bogong High Plains, the Cobberras then the Kosciuszko National Park and finally into Namadgi National Park near Canberra.

 In many ways, it is the grandest and most difficult of all the long distance tracks in Australia.
 It is not the longest but with over 27,000 metres of climbing and descending it is indeed a tough walk (equivalent to more than 3 ascents and descents of Mt Everest!).
 This equates to between 550m and 800m of climbing and descending each day - definitely not a flat walk!
 It also crosses a lot of Australia's best alpine scenery making it a very scenic varied walk.

-The official length is 650 km but most follow the route described in the guide book which in the 4th edition is 659.6 km.
+The official length is 650 km but most follow the route described in the guide book which in the current 5th edition is 661 km.
 A fair bit of planning is needed, as while there are plenty of minor roads crossing the alps, there are no towns or re-supply points along the track (see itineraries below).
 There are several ski resorts close to the track, which can provide a rest with a bed and a hot shower, but there are few other facilities.
 Most end-to-enders spend about 3 days driving and pre-placing food caches before starting the walk.

 Food dumps are usually arranged for every 5 to 8 days, some choose longer sections of 12 to 14 days, it all depends on what weight you find acceptable.

 The entire route takes about 30 to 55 days to complete on walking speed and the number of rest days.
 Fast walkers and individuals often complete the track in around 30 to